MSLars/mare/README.md

 The following instructions can be used to reproduce the results in the paper.

-All evaluations create a subfolder in evaluations. if a folder already exists, the evaluation is not executed multiple times.
+All evaluations create a subfolder in evaluations. if a folder already exists, the evaluation is not executed multiple times. <!-- the script uses -f, hence the evaluation will be overwritten? -->

 ## Sequence Tagging

 The values for AR, Cl, MRE, CRE und BRE correspond to the values of